rjshvjy/puvi/.dev-index/packs/sku.md

   - Shared with: batch-production, blending, masters-crud, material-writeoff, opening-balance, purchase, sku-management, sku-production, system-config, unknown
   - Impact: Changes will cascade to these modules
 - **cost_elements_master** (HIGH RISK)
-  - Shared with: cost-management, sku-management, sku-production, system-config
+  - Shared with: cost-management, package-sizes, sku-management, sku-production, system-config
   - Impact: Changes will cascade to these modules

 ### Integration Points